RodolfoFerro/IBMQC18/README.md

 If you're willing to run in the cloud using Azure Notebooks:

+1. Create an account in [Azure Notebooks](https://notebooks.azure.com/), then create a new library from GitHub by pasting the link to this repo: `https://github.com/RodolfoFerro/IBMQC18`.
-1. Please see the [Azure Notebook instructions](https://github.com/RodolfoFerro/IBMQC18/blob/master/Azure_Notebooks_Installation.md) to install the [qiskit-tutorial](https://github.com/QISKit/qiskit-tutorial) requirements inside a Jupyter Notebook.
+2. Now please see the [Azure Notebook instructions](https://github.com/RodolfoFerro/IBMQC18/blob/master/Azure_Notebooks_Installation.md) to install the [qiskit-tutorial](https://github.com/QISKit/qiskit-tutorial) requirements inside a Jupyter Notebook.